jdechalendar/glm-plotter/README.md

+# Synopsis
+An interactive visualization app for power system networks described in [Gridlab-D](http://www.gridlabd.org/) Model files.
+Back-end is in Flask and front-end uses D3's force layout.

-# glm-plotter
+# Example

-An example plot of the IEEE 123-node test feeder
+Here is a screen shot from a visualisation of the [IEEE 123-node test feeder](https://ewh.ieee.org/soc/pes/dsacom/testfeeders/).
+The corresponding .glm file is in the example folder.
 ![Alt text](etc/ieee123_example.png?raw=true "IEEE 123 node example")

 # Usage